Karth1kKumarK/Advance_lane_Extraction_In_different_condition/_posts/2018-09-5-advance-lane.md

 - Raspiberry PI
 - L298N motor driver

 ### Streaming Images from Rpi to Laptop Through ROS

-Ros has built in packages for image streaming and control of robot,which we will be using in the future.I have installed ubuntu mate flavour of Ubiquity robotics available <a href="https://downloads.ubiquityrobotics.com/pi.html" target="_blank">here</a>, which has ros pre installed.
-The instruction for compiling and running raspicam_node is  <a href="https://github.com/UbiquityRobotics/raspicam_node" target="_blank">available here.</a>
+Ros has built-in packages for image streaming and control of a robot, which we will be using in the future.
+I have installed ubuntu mate flavor of Ubiquity robotics available  <a href="https://downloads.ubiquityrobotics.com/pi.html" target="_blank">here</a>, which has ros pre-installed.
+The instruction for compiling and running raspicam_node is available <a href="https://github.com/UbiquityRobotics/raspicam_node" target="_blank">available here.</a>

-The Launch file for obtaining 640 X 480 stream

 {% highlight python %}
 <launch>